-- (2) That the said debt arose in the manner and at the time set forth in the account hereunto annexed. - (3) That I have/ the said has^{} not, nor has any other person to my knowledge on my/ his^{} behalf received any security for the said debt or any part thereof, save and except[†] . - (4) That besides the said one mentioned above, is liable to me/ the said as of the said note/ bill^{}, as aforesaid. - (5) That the said note/ bill,^{} is in all respects genuine and valid.
+- (2) That the said debt arose in the manner and at the time set forth in the account hereunto annexed. - (3) That I have/ the said has^{} not, nor has any other person to my knowledge on my/ his^{} behalf received any security for the said debt or any part thereof, save and except[†] .

+Strike out inappropriate words according to the facts of the case.